UKAD moves eLearning platforms to new and improved Clean Sport Hub – Q&A

 Due to the unforeseen downtime of our platform, we have extended the deadline to complete this module to the 30 April 2021.

 If you completed the course between 1 April 2019 – 30 June 2019, you will need to complete the updated Coach Clean course.

 Excellent that you wish to learn more about clean sport.
-We are currently developing tailored athlete eLearning that will be hosted on the Clean Sport Hub from Summer 2021.
+We are currently developing tailored athlete eLearning that will be hosted on the Clean Sport Hub.
 If you register onto the platform you will have access to relevant resources, materials and updates.

 Prior to the launch of the Compete Clean+ eLearning course, you can access eLearning and resources on the World Anti-Doping Agency ADEL platform - Anti-Doping Education and Learning (wada-ama.org)